Monday, 9 July 2007

 On a small bridge there was a shocking plaque to a lad shot there by the retreating Germans in 1944, and further on a little monument, decked with flags, to four young locals who had met the same fate.
 We had forgotten the tragic recent history of France, not having seen signs of it lately.

-As we came level with the substantial village of Montricoux, it occurred to us that we did not need to visit it really.
+As we came level with the substantial village of Montricoux, it occurred to us that we did not really need to visit it.

 We could already see its squat tower and multi-faceted church steeple from across the river and it would be quite a deviation to get any nearer.
 After our second breakfast in Bruniquel we still had the energy to continue.